 Election of Board members and auditors

-The Annual General Meeting resolved that the Board would comprise six members and re-elected Nora, F. Larssen, George Adams, Marlene Forsell, Carsten Rasmussen, Jan Svensson and Arja Taaveniku.
-Nora F. Larssen was re-elected as Chairman of the Board.
+The Annual General Meeting resolved that the Board would comprise six members and re-elected Nora, F. Larssen, Marlene Forsell, Carsten Rasmussen and Jan Svensson.
+Tony Buffin and David Haydon was elected as new members of the Board.
+Jan Svensson was elected as new Chairman of the Board.

-Deloitte AB was re-elected as auditor for the period up to the end of the next Annual General Meeting, with Authorised Public Accountant Daniel de Paula as Auditor-in-Charge until further notice.
+PricewaterhouseCoopers AB was newly elected as auditor for the period up to the end of the next Annual General Meeting, with Authorised Public Accountant Anna Rosendal as Auditor-in-Charge.

 Guidelines for remuneration to Group management